ocaml/ocaml-ci-scripts/README-travis.md

   - [...]
 REVDEPS="<list of space-separated package names>" [...]
 ```

-### Customizing the OPAM Pin Set
+### Customizing the opam Pin Set

 ```yaml
 env:
   - [...]
 PINS="<list of space-separated name:url pin pairs>" [...]
 ```

-You can customize the development pins of an OPAM package test run with
+You can customize the development pins of an opam package test run with
 the `PINS` variable.
 Each pin specified will *only* result in that pin
-being added into OPAM's pin set -- no default installation will be
+being added into opam's pin set -- no default installation will be
 performed.
 A pin of a package name without a colon (":") will result in
 that package being pinned to the URL in that package's `dev-repo`
 field.
 A pin of a `name:url` or `name.version:url` pair will pin the